 Starting university can be a challenging time for anyone as it may involve leaving home and living independently.
-It is important to remember there are support networks in place to so you can make the most of your time studying and ensure you get the help you need.
+It is important to remember there are support networks in place so you can make the most of your time studying and to ensure you get the help you need.

 Alternatively, some students found it easier to negotiate specific support with their department directly especially after they had been on their courses for a while and got to know the course staff.